katerinagreif/cvut-zda/README.md

 You will need to setup docker image configuration to run jupyter notebooks to make use of the exposed port int he dockerfile.
 For more information see here: https://www.jetbrains.com/help/pycharm/docker-image-run-configuration.html

 #### Pycharm docker build config example:
-Use the interpreter options to create a new docker imagelike this:
+Use the interpreter options to create a new docker image using the python interpreter window.
+This can be added using Project settings -> Python interpreter.

+Like this:

 ![ScreenshotDockerBuild.png](/img/ScreenshotDockerBuild.png)

-YOu need to setup docker build environment like this:
+You need to setup docker build environment in Pycharm, like this:

 ![ScreenshotDockerBuildDetail.png](/img/ScreenshotDockerBuildDetail.png)